 Let’s add some more context.

 Abortions in the first trimester—when 75% of Americans want them to stay legal—are rising steadily.
-Chemical abortions (done by RU-486, or the abortion pill) make up 39% of the total abortions performed.
+Chemical abortions (through RU-486, or the abortion pill) make up 39% of the total abortions performed.
 Of total abortions performed, 88% happen in the first 12 weeks; of that 88%, almost half are done via the abortion pill.

 Again, why would we celebrate that three-fourths of Americans want 88% of abortions to remain legal, especially when abortions are being increasingly concentrated in the first trimester?